Multicyclic norias: a first-transition approach to extreme values of the currents: Results

-We now consider two special cases where our main results write in terms of the effective affinity.
+We consider two special cases where our main results write in terms of the effective affinity.
 Here we resolve the explicit dependency of the stopping probability in terms of the probability $p_1^\mathcal{L}$ of the first transition, $\mathfrak{f}_\pm = \mathfrak{f}_\pm\left[p_1^\mathcal{L}\right]$.
-Remember that such probability can eventually be computed from the initial probability in state space $p_0^\mathcal{X}$ via Eq.\,(\ref{eq:init}).
+Remember that such probability can eventually be computed from the initial probability in state space $p_0^\mathcal{X}$ via Eq.\,(\ref{eq:init}). { Finally we generalize the above results to the probabilty of hitting arbitrary low values.}

-\paragraph{Stationary case.}
+\paragraph{Stationary case}

 In the first case we sample the initial transition from the stationary distribution.
 We easily find from Eqs.\,(\ref{eq:minus}) and (\ref{eq:plus})

 From an operational point of view this is particularly simple because it only requires to wait long enough for the system to stationarize.
 Then $p^\mathcal{L}_\infty$ can be computed explicitly from the time series of the transitions, by just counting the relative frequency of $\up$'s and $\down$'s.